Master of Arts

 The Master of Arts degree in Education with a concentration in Curriculum and Instruction is designed to provide professional and specialized preparation for the candidate interested in acquiring knowledge and skills essential for the design and development of curricula and related instructional practices.
-The program consists of 30 units (18 core units and 12 elective units).
-An overall 3.0 GPA is required and no grade below “C” may apply toward the degree.
-In either program the six core courses listed below are required.
-Students select four additional courses as electives in consultation with their program coordinator.
-At least one of the elective courses (3 units) must be at the 200 level.
+The program consists of 30 units.
+An overall 3.0 GPA is required and no grade below “B” may apply toward the degree.

 - Understand research and best practices in professional development, adult learning theory, data driven decision making, and the basic principles underlying innovation and change processes in educational organizations.

 - Understand the role of technology in facilitating learning, increasing efficiencies, and managing data to improve instruction, assessment and ultimately, educational outcomes.

 - Develop expertise and strategies to facilitate collaboration with stakeholders in the educational enterprise in order to enhance the education of students in a democratic society.

 - Develop the ability to utilize multiple perspectives to critically analyze political practices and policy implications related to professional development.